 The Portfolio Adviser will make investments in securities which it believes are undervalued based on its research.
 These will include, in particular, securities of issuers with improving fundamentals such as growing revenues and earnings, strong balance sheets and solid management, capital structure and business franchises.
+There is no specific limit as to the amount of the assets of the Fund which may be invested in foreign securities.

 The Portfolio Adviser may engage in short selling of securities which it believes are overvalued based on its research.
 These may include, in particular, securities of issuers with deteriorating fundamentals and weak balance sheets.
-For a detailed description of the Portfolio Advisor's use of short selling, please see "Use of Short Selling by the Funds" on page 21.
 The Portfolio Adviser may also employ strategies such as pairs trading, merger arbitrage and special warrant arbitrage.